elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianExact {#medianexact}

-Computes the median exactly.
+Computes median exactly.
 This method uses partially sorted array in the algorithm.
 The function consumes O(n) memory, where 'n' is the number of values.

 **Syntax**